What Does Putout (PO) Mean In Baseball (Details)

 - Catcher: During the course of the game, a catcher is responsible for a variety of tasks.
 When a catcher is able to catch pitches that result in strikeouts, he is awarded a putout.

-Catchers and first basemen are typically the players who receive the highest PO baseball score!
+Catchers and first basemen are often the players who receive the highest PO baseball score!

 - One of the primary responsibilities of a first baseman (1B) is to field first base and supervise the activities that take place in the area immediately surrounding it, such as the succession of baserunners.